matteoxpo/T03D03/README.md

     As many as there needs to be.
 If you complete this task quickly, I promise I will help you with the door.
     Take my mechanical word, "meat" creature.

 ***== Quest 6 received.
 Modify the src/float_compare.c program so it displays "OK!" at the end.
-Use comparison to a small value.
+Use comparison to a small value (about 1E-6).
 Declaring variables or constants is not considered an additional code change. ==***

 ***LOADING…***